MusicDin/kumuluzee-database-schema-migrations/README.md

 > KumuluzEE Migrations project for database schema migrations using Liquibase.

-KumuluzEE Migrations is a migration project for the KumuluzEE microservice framework provides a simple way to migrate database schemas using [Liquibase](https://www.liquibase.com/).
-It supports migrations at application startup or in runtime when application is already running.
+KumuluzEE Migrations is a migration project for the KumuluzEE microservice framework, that provides a simple way to migrate database schemas using [Liquibase](https://www.liquibase.com/).
+It supports migrations at application startup or in runtime, when application is already running.

 ## Usage